FHA mortgage rates are dropping

 Current mortgage rates are cheap, and FHA MIP is less expensive than it’s been in years.

-Homeowners using the FHA Streamline Refinance are saving five percent or more each month.Verify your FHA MIP removal eligibility (Oct 15th, 2018)
+Homeowners using the FHA Streamline Refinance are saving considerable amounts each month.Verify your FHA MIP removal eligibility (Jan 19th, 2022)

 The Federal Housing Administration (FHA) is a mortgage insurer, born in the Great Depression.
 It’s been in existence for more than 80 years and, today, the agency is the largest insurer of mortgage loans worldwide.